 Art Every Day’s 10×10 Exhibit connects young artists and rising arts leaders with collaborative exhibition opportunities, working alongside local curators and arts education advocates.
-Freedom Dreaming: Finding Joy sparks creative discourse in Baltimore City classrooms, encouraging students and teachers to share their own stories.
-The exhibited artworks comment on a lack of access to education and technology, daily stresses heightened by the pandemic, and other issues weighing heavily on the minds of local youth — while also reflecting empathy, friendship, and dreams of a brighter future.
+Unity: Through History, Culture & Space sparks creative discourse in Baltimore City classrooms, encouraging students and teachers to share their own stories.
+Multiple entry points allow for the exploration of concepts like harmony and wholeness, or a lack thereof, into discussions surrounding Social Studies, Mathematics, Science, English Language Arts Social Emotional Learning, Dance, Theatre, Music, and Visual Art.

 This year, we’ve partnered with the Black Arts District and their Historical Photography Project to help connect schools with resources on archiving their own histories and stories.